tliutony/OpenDSA/RST/en/MHC/references.rst

 Shallow and Deep Comparing: .equals() vs ==
 -------------------------------------------

-Related to copying correctly (shallow means to copy the reference itself, deep means to copy the object being referenced),

-T different levels that we might use to compare things when objects are involved.
+There are different levels that we might use to compare things when objects are involved.
 One possibility is that we just want to know if two reference variables are referencing the same object.